-Example modules include:
+The modules studied may include:

-Management & Conservation of Mammals
+• Management and Conservation of Mammals

 For more information about regulations and policies relevant to studying with the Open University please visit our Wider Information Set page.

 Teaching and Assessment

 The modules are either assessed via 100% coursework or a combination of coursework and formal examination.
 Coursework could include written/practical reports; in-class tests; case studies; essays; oral presentations; posters or a project which allows independent research in a topic of interest, developed with staff on the programme.